 Having helped many people to develop in public speaking and performance over the years, I knew the value of being alongside someone in a coaching capacity.
 Although there was no such thing to my knowledge, I knew that I needed a gardening coach.
 I posted a message on my village Facebook page, asking if anyone was willing to spend half an hour a week for a year showing me how to garden.
 A delightful and knowledgeable retired lady responded positively, and we started meeting regularly from September.
-I didn’t expect or request gardening or coaching qualifications, so how did she work such magic in me and my garden?
+I didn’t expect or request official qualifications in gardening or coaching, so what did Kate do to work such magic in me and my garden?
 I think the results speak for themselves in the photographs.

 Here’s what she does that makes her a brilliant coach, from my experience and perspective:

-In summary, Kate effectively coached me, as defined here:
+In summary, Kate effectively coaching me, as per John Whitmore’s definition:

 “Coaching is unlocking a person’s potential to maximise their own performance.
 It is helping them to learn rather than teaching them.”John Whitmore, Coaching for Performance